rohgoyal/getting-started/bluemix/manage-versioning/replace.md

 ---
 ### Objective
-In this tutorial, you will update an existing API product by replacing it with a newer one, and also by superceding it with a newer one.
-You will retire and delete an existing API Product.
+In this tutorial, you will update an existing API product by replacing it with a newer one.

 When an API product is **replaced**, the changes take effect immediately and all application subscriptions are updated automatically.

-When an API Product is **superceded**, both the older and the newer versions are simultaneously available; however no new subscriptions to the old version are allowed.
-Existing subscriptions to the old version are migrated by developer action, not automatically.

 ---